 A Detailed EIS report must include a concise summary that addresses major points, and highlights any issues of concern from each subject area.
-Limitations of the study should be clearly identified (e.g., assumptions, timing, context).
+Limitations of the study, such as assumptions, timing and context, should be clearly identified.
 However, do not repeat large amounts of information already present in the report.
 The summary table of potential impacts and recommended mitigation measures referred to in Section 3.5 above will constitute a significant component of the report summary.